 During his Navy career he earned various commendations and campaign awards.
 In 2005 he received the Distinguished Public Service Medal, the Defense Department’s highest civilian award.
 He is a Life Member of the Veterans of Foreign Wars.

-A native of Concord, New Hampshire, Dr. Luti holds a Ph.D. from Tufts University’s Fletcher School of Law and Diplomacy, an M.A. from the U.S. Naval War College, and a B.A. from The Citadel.
+Dr. Luti holds a Ph.D. from Tufts University’s Fletcher School of Law and Diplomacy, an M.A. from the U.S. Naval War College, and a B.A. from The Citadel.
 He was awarded the Ambassador Edmund P. Gullion Prize for academic excellence by the faculty of the Fletcher School.